orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 - Shield Module
 - Inspire Module (more attack if they're nearby)
 Drone Repairing
-- Based on the types of modules used on the drone different ores a
+- Based on the types of modules used on the drone different ores are required to repair a drone if damaged.
+Removing Modules from Drones
+- Removing modules from drones is costly, but you can do so using ores; depending on what was used for the

 Abilities/Enchantments